fbpx

 Considering the superb breakfast, the free gondola ticket (that often costs a lot of money at other resorts) and the great wellness centre, we believe this hotel offers immense value for money.

-A visit to Grächen is not complete without visiting the adjoining village known as Gasenried.
-This village has always been very dear to my heart because we spend so many carefree holidays here as children.
+A visit to Grächen is incomplete without visiting the adjoining village named Gasenried.
+This village has always been very dear to my heart because we spend many carefree holidays here as children.

 The road from Niedergrächen leads you up the mountain until you reach Gasenried.
-From here, you have a breath-taking view of the surrounding mountains and the Riedgletcher.
+You have a breathtaking view of the surrounding mountains and the Riedgletcher from here.

 From Grächen you can take a walk to Gasenried (4 kilometres).

 Gasenried has one hotel, a small shop and some holiday apartments for rental.
-You can walk (very steep) the 4 kilometres from Grächen to Gasenried or take a car which will take you less than 10 minutes.
+You can walk (very steep) the 4 kilometres from Grächen to Gasenried or take a car that will take less than 10 minutes.

-I highly recommend you visit Gasenried even if it’s only to take advantage of some of the best photo opportunities.
+I highly recommend you visit Gasenried, even if only to take advantage of some of the best photo opportunities.
 I recall Bernie saying this was the highlight of her trip to Grächen.

-Please leave a comment in the section below if you have any questions about Grächen and this article.
+Please comment below if you have any questions about Grächen and this article.

 Warm regards Petra